What services can I get at a HIM Health Centre?

 Yes, we ask you to sign a service contract.
 The contract outlines what to expect, your rights to privacy, the scope of confidentiality, your agreement to the service and how HIM responds to complaints.
 We will send you the contract in an e-mail so you can read it carefully.
 You must sign it and bring it back to the first session.
-The peer supporter or counsellor can help you if you have questions about the content.
+The change advocate or counsellor can help you if you have questions about the content.

 To make an appointment, please call Hans Bosgoed (604-488-1001, extension 223) or send an email to email@example.com.
 We will arrange the first session that fits your schedule, and confirm with you by e-mail.